hsirtl/azure-bicep-workshop-exercises/docs/challenge-02.md

   ```az group create --name bicepDemo --location westeurope```
 1. Deploy your Bicep specification
   ```az deployment group create --resource-group bicepDemo --template-file main.bicep```
-1. Log in to the Azure Portal and verify that the resource was created.
+1. Log in to the [Azure Portal](https://portal.azure.com) and verify that the storage account was created.

 ### Clean up